Squawkykaka/kaka-nest/assets/blog/adding syntax highlighting.md

 ```

 > [!question]
-> Thats what they thought...
+> Thats what they thought... mwahahahaha

 Yeah?
 Well it took me **2** hours to decyphyr the system to be able to insert the syntax highlighting.